CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Numerical Studies: Output Feedback

 \section{Numerical Studies: Output Feedback}

-This section covers numerical studies in the case of output feedback with the controller design detailed in Section \ref{sub:outputFeedback}.
-Similarly to Section \ref{sec:NumStudies-fullStateFdbk}, first it tests the control with random rate constants $a_{k,s}$, and then, it considers and discusses the case of rate constants set to tackle the control of the tropospheric carbon and the carbon circularity in a target area $c^1_{1,1}$.
-For the output feedback, we leveraged the MATLAB implementations made available by Ilka and Murgovski \cite{ilka2022novel}.
+This section presents numerical studies for the output feedback case with the controller design detailed in Section \ref{sub:outputFeedback}.
+As in Section \ref{sec:NumStudies-fullStateFdbk}, we first test the control with arbitrarily chosen rate constants $a_{k,s}$, and then, consider and discuss the case of rate constants set to tackle the control of the tropospheric carbon and the carbon circularity in a target area $c^1_{1,1}$.
+For the output feedback problem, we leveraged the MATLAB algorithm implementation made available by Ilka and Murgovski \cite{ilka2022novel}.